archlab-sciencetokyo/CFU-Proving-Ground/README.md

 ```

 Open and edit the `Makefile` on the CFU-Proving-Ground directory to specify proper absolute paths.
+If you are using [ACRi Room](https://gw.acri.c.titech.ac.jp/wp/), these paths are already set correctly and you do not need to change them.

 | variable   |  path to                     |
 | -----------| -----------------------------|